Mithgol/node-uue/README.md

 The module is named after a common `.UUE` suffix for Fidonet echomail areas where uuencoded files are posted (sometimes the results of such encoding are also known as “UUE codes”).

 The module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
+(Node.js version 0.10.x is recommended.)

 ## Installing the UUE module